 What is Search Engine Optimisation

 Search Engine Optimisation is the full name for SEO.
 It’s all about improving your website, its content and its backlinks to appeal to the search engines.
 The aim is to get your site to rank higher in the search results.
-Ultimately, that should lead to more visitors – and more sales!
+Ultimately, that should lead to more visitors from your target audience – and more sales and leads generated!

 There are actually two types of SEO – on-page SEO, and off-page SEO.

 On-page search engine optimisation refers to changes you can make on your own site.
 If possible, try to think about SEO before you even position your business online.
 Pick a domain name that includes keywords related to your sector.
 This can make it more likely that your site will rank well.

 Helpful hint: Keywords are the words (or phrases) that real people enter into search engines.